Preservatives: Necessary, But Not Necessarily Evil

-We consider ourselves to be an environmentally-conscious, green, and holistic-minded company, and we put so much effort and research into every aspect of our operations, from avoiding filler ingredients in our products, to using recyclable packaging and eliminating plastic, to donating 5% of our profits to environmental causes.
+As an environmentally conscious and holistically minded company, we put a lot of thought into every aspect of our business, from avoiding filler ingredients in our products, to using recyclable packaging and reducing plastic, to donating 5% of our revenue to environmental causes.

 Why we need preservatives

 We have to remember that preservatives have a purpose; they weren't designed as a sneaky way for evil corporations to poison us.
-They were developed to protect our health by preventing the growth of microbes (bacteria, yeast and mold) which could make us sick.
-This is a real risk; we don't want our clients get an eye, skin or sinus infection from a product that hasn't been properly preserved.
+They prevent the growth of microbes (bacteria, yeast and mold) which could potentially give you an eye, skin or sinus infection from a product that hasn't been properly preserved.

 Things get tricky when you have water making contact with air.
-This is how life formed on our water planet, and how bad colonies of bacteria and mold can get established in unpreserved skincare products.
-So when it comes to water-based products, especially those stored in the warm, humid environment on top of your vanity, we have to be very careful.
+This is how life formed on our water planet, and how colonies of bacteria and mold can get established in unpreserved skincare products.
+So when it comes to water-based products, especially those stored in the warm, humid environment in your bathroom, we have to be very careful.

 The preservatives we use